atata-framework/atata.io/components/clickable.md

         GoBack.ClickAndGo();
 ```

 Note that `Open` delegate property is being used as the method that returns the instance of `ItemPage` class.
-But for `GoBack` property it is needed to call `ClickAndGo` method as it is a property of `ClickableControl` class type.
+But for `GoBack` property it is needed to call `ClickAndGo` method as it is a property of `Clickable` class type.
 {:class="info"}

 ### Methods